 Oilseed Processing Plant, Germany

-How Cargill’s oilseed processing plant in Germany reduced pollution and odor with the help of a special rapeseed preheater.
+How Cargill’s oilseed processing plant in Germany reduced pollution and odour with the help of a special rapeseed preheater.

-The seed entering the Cargill rape seed processing plant in Mainz, Germany is of the same high quality as always.
-Inside the plant, however, new technology is improving process efficiency and processed seed quality, while reducing the operation’s environmental footprint thanks to bulk solids heat exchanger technology developed by Solex.
+The seed entering the Cargill rapeseed processing plant in Mainz, Germany is of the same high quality as always.
+Inside the plant, however, new technology is improving process efficiency and processed seed quality, while reducing the operation’s environmental footprint thanks to bulk solids heat exchange technology developed by Solex Thermal Science.

-Sponsored by the EU project LIFE04 ev/d/00051, Cargill took this challenge to Solex Thermal Science, a company with extensive experience in bulk solids heat exchange.
+Sponsored by the EU project LIFE04 ev/d/00051, Cargill took this challenge to Solex, a company with extensive experience in heat exchange with solid granules, pellets, beans, seeds or particles.
 Working closely together, Cargill and Solex developed an innovative process.

-“Our bulk solids heat exchange technologies are used for materials as diverse as sugar, fertilizer, chemicals, plastics, biosolids and minerals,” says Solex Vice President Claudio Forniciov.
+“Our bulk solids heat exchange technologies are used for materials as diverse as sugar, fertilizer, chemicals, plastics, biosolids and minerals,” says Stan Pala, Global Director, Oilseeds at Solex Thermal Science.
 “Our mandate with Cargill in Mainz was to develop an approach geared to rape seed, consistent with the company’s objectives for the project.”

 The production process that turns rape seed into oil uses a significant amount of energy, especially in the form of steam.
 One way to conserve energy is to reduce the quantity of steam needed for the process.

-This closed-loop system not only recovers energy, it also captures odors leaving the stack of the pre-heater.
-The reduction in odor is achieved by water-scrubbing the hot vapors.
+This closed-loop system not only recovers energy, it also captures odours leaving the stack of the pre-heater.
+The reduction in odour is achieved by water-scrubbing the hot vapors.